cwr10010/serverblog/_posts/2017-06-18-003-how-this-site-is-made.markdown

 language: ruby
 {% endhighlight %}

 Hey you might think thats all?
 Not yet.
-Travis-CI runds bundler which expects a Rakefile in the project to build that thing.
+Travis-CI runs bundler which expects a Rakefile in the project to build that thing.
 Rakefiles are those ruby makefiles, fully ruby scriptable.
 So I created one.
 And as I wanted it to build the jekyll project I let rake (ruby make, got it?) exec a shell command.
 So here I am fiddling with this language I do not really like.
 But does it get better?
 Sure it does.
 Travis-CI has a new feature in which you can tell it to execute shell commands.
 Whait what?
 No Rakefile?
 Great!
 So here we go.
 We tell Travis-CI in the config file the following:

 {% highlight yaml %}
 script: bundle exec jekyll build